Umer1211/wrld3d-assignment/README.md

 camera controller for following the plane

 Building script for spawning enemies on the building.

 Transport script for spawning enemies on the road.

+pooling system to enquese and dequee different objects ..use of dictionary.